 Can you talk about your interests in anatomy?

 I find the body beautiful and mysterious.
-I am amazed and what people can do with their bodies and how if you take care of your own body, the rewards are much greater than imagined.
+I am amazed at what people can do with their bodies and how if you take care of your own body, the rewards are much greater than imagined.
 I believe a lot of self-healing takes place mentally and physically when you eat clean and stay active.